-If you choose to route your money through a country that doesn’t have sanctions against your intended destination – Turkey, for example – you could be charged with money laundering.
+If you choose to route your money through a country that doesn’t have sanctions against your intended destination – the UK, for example – you could be charged by Singapore with money laundering.

 If you hold a bank account in another country as a resident of that nation, research the rules in place for sending money to a sanctioned nation from that account.

 Money laundering takes illegally obtained money and attempts to conceal the source, destination or identity of those funds.
 In Singapore, it’s illegal.
 If you’re convicted of money laundering crimes, you may face prison time or significant fines.